 Digital Park provides email marketing to small businesses to help promote sales, send invites and monthly newsletters to Newmarket, Cambridge and Bury St Edmunds.

 Having an understanding in what your customers find appealing will increase your chance of conversion.
 A/B testing allows you to test multiple email layouts to different customers.
 This can be very useful to find out which layout performs better in driving click through or sales of a product.

-A great example would be one layout with a linked button and another with a linked product image.
+An example would be, one layout with a link button and another with a link product image.
 Both link to the same content, but which will be more appealing to your audience?
 You may think the answer is simple, but not every email client works the same way.
 Some image links could be removed, images may get stripped out, or it may not be obvious to the customer the image is a clickable.
 Meaning the button may be a better chance of converting a user to a click.